mzedevworks/scrapper/README.md

 - Press 1 to do the tests and 2 to continue

-- Now if you go to 127.0.0.1:6543 you can view the application
+- Now if you go to 127.0.0.1:6543 or your IP if you are running from a machine different from the one you are browsing you can view the application